A Quick Guide to Cataract Surgery Costs in Singapore

 OCT (optic nerve test): $30 - $50 (PHS), $70 - $100 (PH), $100 - $300 (PrH)

-If you compare the costs of a public hospital with no subsidies and a private one, there is little difference.
+If you compare the costs of a public hospital or places like SNEC (Singapore National Eye Center) with no subsidies and a private one, there is little difference.
 Thus, if you can’t afford to spend a lot then as much as possible you should find a public hospital that offers these services subsidized.
 However, if money is not an issue then it all depends on your preference between a public or private hospital.